vesoft-inc/nebula-docs/docs-2.0/graph-computing/analytics-ent-license.md

 Follow the steps below to renew your NebulaGraph Analytics license.

-1. Email us at `inquiry@vesoft.com` to apply for a new NebulaGraph Analytics license file `nebula.license`.
+1. [Contact us](https://www.nebula-graph.io/contact) to apply for a new NebulaGraph Analytics license file `nebula.license`.

 2. In the NebulaGraph Analytics installation directory, such as `/usr/local/nebula-analytics/scripts/`, replace the old license file with the new one.